Career Timeline of Oprah Winfrey: Major Achievements and Milestones

 January 2007: Oprah Winfrey Leadership Academy for Girls Opens

-In January 2007, the Oprah Winfrey Leadership Academy for Girls opened in Henley on Klip, south of Johannesburg, South Africa, with an enrollment of 150 pupils.
+In January 2007, the Oprah Winfrey Leadership Academy for Girls opened in Henley on Klip south of Johannesburg, South Africa, with an enrollment of 150 pupils.

-September 8, 2007: Oprah Holds Fundraiser for Obama
+September 8, 2007: Fundraiser for Barack Obama

-On September 10, 2007, David Letterman made his first appearance on The Oprah Winfrey Show as its season premiere was filmed in New York City.
+On September 10, 2007, David Letterman made his first appearance on The Oprah Winfrey Show, which was filmed in New York City for its season premiere.

 On December 9, 2007, Oprah Winfrey joined Barack Obama for a rally in Columbia, South Carolina, which drew a crowd of nearly 30,000 people, the largest for any political event of 2007.